 Ph.D. in Computer Science (CISD)

-Students taking courses attend four cluster sessions per year, held quarterly over an extended weekend (Friday, Saturday, and half-day Sunday) at the university.
-These sessions bring together students and faculty for participation in classes, seminars, and dissertation counseling, and provide ample opportunity for student-faculty and student-student interaction.
-Between sessions, students work on course assignments and research, and participate in online activities that facilitate frequent interaction with the faculty and with other students.
+Since its inception, the school has run an executive Ph.D. format called the “cluster format" that blends weekend meetings with online interaction.
+Students taking courses toward a doctorate in computer science attend four cluster sessions per year, held quarterly over an extended weekend (Friday and Saturday) at the university.
+The cluster sessions bring together students and faculty for participation in classes, seminars, and dissertation counseling, and provide ample opportunity for student-faculty and student-student interaction.
+Between cluster sessions, students work on course assignments and research, and participate in online activities that facilitate frequent interaction with the faculty and with other students.

-The program requires at least 64 credit hours, of which 40 are for courses and at least 24 are for the dissertation.
-Courses and dissertation registrations are listed below:
+The computer science doctorate program requires at least 64 credit hours, of which 32 are for courses and at least 32 are for research and dissertation.
+Courses, research, and dissertation registrations are as follows:

 Core Courses (four credits each) (Select eight of these.)

-Research Registrations Students are required to complete two sections (four credits each) of CISD 898, Directed Research, before entering candidacy.
+Research Registrations: Students pursuing a computer science doctorate are required to complete two sections (four credits each) of CISD 898, Directed Research, before entering candidacy.
+(Students beginning fall 2014 or later will instead take two or more sections of CISD 885, Doctoral Research.)
 Students must register for the course with a particular faculty member as directed in the course description.
-Students are advised to register for the two sections of Directed Research in sequence, not in parallel.
-Students are further advised to wait for the second year of study before registering for Directed Research.
-Students may repeat Directed Research with the same faculty member only with permission of that faculty member.
+Directed Research / Doctoral Research registrations must be in sequence, not in parallel.
+Students are further advised to wait for the second year of study before registering for Directed Research / Doctoral Research.